sarthakgarg77/Forest-Fire-Detection-UAV/README.md

-# UAV Fire Detection
+# Fire Detection

 ## Getting Started

-1. Clone the repository
-2. Install python3 (if you haven't already)
+1. Install python3 (if you haven't already)
-3. Install pip3 (if you haven't already)
+2. Install pip3 (if you haven't already)
-4. Navigate to the root directory of the project
+3. Navigate to the root directory of the project
-5. Install the required packages by using `pip3 install -r requirements.txt`
+4. Install the required packages by using `pip3 install -r requirements.txt`

-## How to Make Updates to the Project

-***Note: NEVER commit straight to master***

-1. Create a feature branch off of Master (read about git pull requests if you haven't already or contact Nick for help)
-2. Make your changes on the branch
-3. If you added any packages, add them to the `requirements.txt` file, by using the following command: `pip3 freeze > requirements.txt`
-4. Add any new info to the `README` (if necessary)
-5. Once done, commit all the changes and make a Pull Request with the following info:
-    1. What the problem you attempted to solve
-    2. How you did it
-    3. Steps to test
-6. Fix any merge conflicts (if any) and send a notification to the team
-7. Wait for 2+ members of the group to approve
-8. Now you can safely merge you branch (***Note: MUST wait for approvals***)

 ## How to Train Data by Drawing Boxes